zagorim/docker-speedball/README.md

 if you need to modify something inside the container you can enter it with

-    docker exec -t -i myspeedball bash then type "export TERM=xterm inside the container"
+    docker exec -t -i myspeedball bash then type "export TERM=xterm" inside the container

 ##All configuration options
 All the environment variables you can/need to modify